Justin Garces

-Justin Garces (born August 23, 2000) is an American soccer player who plays for Atlanta United in Major League Soccer.
+Justin Jordan Garces (born August 23, 2000) is an American soccer player who plays as a goalkeeper.

 Career

 Youth

 Garces played with Atlanta United FC academy whilst also appearing for Atlanta's United Soccer League affiliate Atlanta United 2 during their inaugural season in 2018.

 Garces committed to playing college soccer at UCLA from 2018 and beyond.

 College

 Garces attended UCLA in 2018, going to on to make 57 appearances for the Bruins across four seasons.
 In his senior year, Garces was named 2021 Pac-12 All-Conference Second Team.

 Professional

 On January 10, 2022, Garces returned to Atlanta to sign a homegrown player contract with Atlanta United.

 Personal life

-Garces has been in a relationship with former elite and UCLA gymnast Norah Flatley since November 2018.
+Garces was born in the United States to a Cuban-Ecuadorian father and Venezuelan mother.
+He has been in a relationship with former elite and UCLA gymnast Norah Flatley since November 2018.
+The couple married in July 2024.